 - Pre-course online materials to explore education theories.

-- Online teaching explaining application of theory with practical tips.
+- face to face teaching explaining application of theory with practical tips.

 To enable participants to design and deliver an educationally effective simulation-based course in surgery.